BlackBeltTechnology/pandino/README.md

   </head>
   <body>
     <h1>Hello!</h1>
-    <p>This text should be reversed!</p>
+    <p id="text-to-invert">This text should be inverted!</p>

     <script type="module">
       window.addEventListener('DOMContentLoaded', async () => {
         // 0.
 Import Pandino it self.
-Since we are running in the browsers with modules, we need the .mjs version. const Pandino = (await import('./pandino.mjs')).default;
+Since we are running in the browsers with modules, we need
+        // the .mjs version.
+        const Pandino = (await import('./pandino.mjs')).default;
         const pandino = new Pandino({
           'pandino.deployment.root': location.href,